Singapore Health Insurance and Travel Advice

 Weather and When to Travel to Singapore

 Singapore is a hot and humid country with steady rainfall all year round.
 It’s a nice place to visit any time of the year especially with cultural events and festivals happening with themes from film and fashion to food.
 The rainy months are November to January, while the driest are May to July.
-Because Singapore is visited all year round, there is no high or low tourism seasons either.
+Because it is visited all year round, there is no high or low tourism seasons either.